ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ### Exploring the city and connecting to fellow Anacondiacs

-As we wrapped each day, Anaconda team would pack into local restaraunt and invite fellow jovyans for a dinner and conversation about Jupyer, Python and Open Source
+As we wrapped each day, the Anaconda team would pack into local restaurant and invite fellow Jovians for a dinner and conversation about Jupyter, Python and Open Source.

 ![Dinner at El Agave with Jupyter community](/img/jupytercon/el-agave-dinner.jpeg) *El Agave dinner: A memorable night of with great food and amazing people from the Jupyter community.*